Fellowship (medicine): Requirements

 In general, ACGME accredited programs require completion of ACGME-accredited, RCPSC-accredited or CFPC- accredited residency program, however, exceptions for an ACGME-International- accredited residency programs and non-ACGME-accredited residency programs are possible.
 International medical graduates must be ECFMG certified.
-Some fellowship specialties require participation in special matching programs like Specialties Matching Service® (SMS®) or SF Match.
+Some fellowship specialties require participation in special matching programs such as Specialties Matching Service® (SMS®) or SF Match.

 Combined fellowships

 There are a number of programs offering a combined fellowship, training in two or more sub-specialties as part of a single program.